 Compass makes money via the commission it receives for every property sale it mediates.
 That revenue is then split between Compass and the real estate agent.
 Furthermore, it generates revenues from referral fees it receives for recommending bridge loans.

 Founded in 2012 and headquartered in New York, Compass has risen to become America’s third-largest real estate brokerage (by sales volume).
-The company has raised over $1.6 billion in funding while facilitating sales volumes of $88 billion in 2019 alone.
+The company went public in April 2021.

 What Is Compass & How Does It Work?

 Compass (formerly Urban Compass) is an online real estate marketplace that connects buyers, renters, and sellers with real estate agents.